 Nar-Narayan Mountains

 It is the tall mountains behind the temple.
-It is the placed where nar and narayan performed meditation.
+It is the place where Nar and Narayan performed meditation.

 Charan Paduka

-It is a rock that have Lord Vishnu’s footprints.
+It is a rock that has Lord Vishnu’s footprints.
 It is the place where Vishnu stepped first before meditation.
-Its a short trek from the temple that gives a beautiful natural view.
+It’s a short trek from the temple that gives a beautiful natural view.

 Brahma Kapal